Who eats what?

 What is your target group looking for?

 There are plenty of consumer motivations for eating less meat or no meat at all, or to opt for a completely plant-based, vegan diet.
 Often, there is more than one reason: environment, health, animal welfare, variety, flavour, availability.
 All these different reasons mean there is not one option that suits all.
 So: variety is key!

 Branded or Private Label

 We can help you to create and supply one new product, or an entire new range.
-We can do this through our own brand or your own private label.
+We can do this through your own brand or your own private label for retail.
 What does your target group want: quick and easy or rich in minerals?
 Our product options are virtually limitless; take a look at this list of categories to get inspired:

 - On the barbecue

 - Ready-made products